-Except for when they’re directly paying another person, millennials are overwhelmingly choosing plastic for almost every other expense.
+Except for when they’re directly paying another person, millennials are overwhelmingly choosing a debit or credit card

 Payment systems provider VocaLink asked more than 5,000 Americans age 18-35 what methods they use to pay for 25 types of expenses.
 In 21 of those categories, credit and debit cards were millennials’ top choice, often standing head and shoulders above the runner-up.